Priya70/Reproducible_Data/PA1_template.md

 ```

 Median Daily Steps: 10766.1886792453
-#### There is no differnce in the mean number of steps (which makes sense as I imputed the missing steps values with the average number of steps for that interval).
+#### There is no difference in the mean number of steps before and after imputing -which makes sense as I imputed the missing steps values with the average number of steps for that interval.
 There is a slight uptick in the median number of steps and now the median number of steps =mean number of daily steps.

 ## Are there differences in activity patterns between weekdays and weekends?
 #### Note: we are using the data with imputed values.
-First get the days of the week and then get the factor in numeric
+First get the days of the week and then get the factor in numeric form.
-form

 ```r
 #data$day=weekdays(as.Date(data$date))